The Great Bourgeois

 modernism at Prague, along with the others mentioned earlier, in

 part to the city's latitudinarian rabbinical leadership.
-But it

 is useful to reflect also on the record of Frankism, for late in